shu-vro/firebase-emulator-docker/README.md

   -e backup_dir=your_backup_directory \
   -e EXPORT=true \
   -e FIREBASE_DATACONNECT_EMULATOR_URL=postgresql://localhost:5432?sslmode=disable \
+  -v /path/to/your_backup_directory:/firebase/your_backup_directory:rw \
   firebase-emulators
+# if you want to keep a backup.
+Make sure it exists
 ```

 Don't be scared of the long command.
 You can prefer to not to use the custom environment variables.